-- 8.1.
-A noise survey has been undertaken at the wider development area, the measured noise levels and results of the noise model have been used to calculate and assess glazing and ventilation specifications, demonstrating the guidance values of the standards can be met. - 8.2.
+- 7.1.
+A noise survey has been undertaken at the wider development area, the measured noise levels and results of the noise model have been used to calculate and assess glazing and ventilation specifications, demonstrating the guidance values of the standards can be met. - 7.2.
 The site is considered low risk in accordance with ProPG Guidance.
-Expert Acoustics advice has been sought to reduce noise levels to achieve guidance values in the standards and an acoustic design statement accompanies this report. - 8.3.
-Noise associated with existing industrial and commercial uses has been assessed in accordance with BS 4142, resulting in a low impact on future residents. - 8.4.
-It is recommended that an assessment is carried out in accordance with the Chartered Institute of Environmental Health (CIEH) and Institute of Acoustics (IoA): Heat Pumps Professional Advice Note when details of the ASHPs are available. - 8.5.
+Expert Acoustics advice has been sought to reduce noise levels to achieve guidance values in the standards and an acoustic design statement accompanies this report. - 7.3.
+Noise associated with existing industrial and commercial uses has been assessed in accordance with BS 4142, resulting in a low impact on future residents. - 7.4.
+It is recommended that an assessment is carried out in accordance with the Chartered Institute of Environmental Health (CIEH) and Institute of Acoustics (IoA): Heat Pumps Professional Advice Note when details become available. - 7.5.
 Where necessary the design of some dwellings will enable residents to keep windows closed and an alternative means of ventilation will be provided.
-It is important to note that windows would not be sealed shut and residents will have the choice of opening them, whilst noting noise levels will slightly increase. - 8.6.
-The risk of noise impact during overheating conditions within properties has been considered in accordance with Acoustics Ventilation and Overheating Guidance (AVO).
-Noise levels at facades in close proximity to Ford Lane and the primary access roads are in the medium risk category AVO guidance. - 8.7.
+It is important to note that windows would not be sealed shut and residents will have the choice of opening them, whilst noting noise levels will slightly increase. - 7.6.
+The risk of noise impact during overheating conditions within properties has been considered in accordance with Acoustics Ventilation and Overheating (AVO) guidance.
+Noise levels place facades in close proximity to Yapton Road and the primary access roads are in the low to medium risk category. - 7.7.
 All other facades which are either sufficiently screened or far enough away from these roads are in the negligible to low risk categories.
-The strategy to provide thermal comfort and suitable internal noise levels will be developed further as part of the detailed design of the site. - 8.8.
+The strategy to provide thermal comfort and suitable internal noise levels will be developed further as part of the detailed design of the site. - 7.8.
 External sound levels at the majority private amenity spaces meet the guideline values set out in the standards.
-A small number of balconies which directly overlook the primary site access road will marginally exceed the criteria. - 8.9.
+A small number of balconies which directly overlook the primary site access road will marginally exceed the criteria. - 7.9.
 A communal amenity space is proposed at the site, which has external sound levels below 50dB LA{eq,T}.
-Therefore, all residents have the choice of private amenity spaces and communal amenity space with lower than 50dB LA{eq,T}.
+Therefore, all residents have the choice of private amenity spaces and shared amenity space with external sound levels which are lower than the criteria for private amenity spaces.

-8.10.
+7.10.
 This assessment demonstrates that the site is suitable for development subject to the recommendations included in this report.
 Therefore, it is considered that the requirements of condition 25 have been met.